-The companies recognised as the 2018 Sustainability Champions are:
+The nine steel-producing companies recognised as the 2020 Steel Sustainability Champions are:

 Sustainability is a core business requirement, vital to a company’s continuing license to operate.
 An ethically and socially responsible approach can act as a competitive advantage for forward-thinking steel companies.

-Companies must publish a sustainability-related report and must be shortlisted in one of the 5 categories of the worldsteel Steelie Awards (Innovation of the year, Excellence in sustainability, Excellence in Life Cycle Assessment, Excellence in education and training, and Excellence in Communications programmes) or must be recognised in the Safety and Health recognition programme.
+Companies must be shortlisted in one of the 5 categories of the worldsteel Steelie Awards or must be recognised in the Safety and Healh Recognition Programme.

 The Steelie Awards categories are: Innovation of the year, Excellence in sustainability, Excellence in Life Cycle Assessment, Excellence in education and training, and Excellence in communications programmes.
 More details on the Safety and Health Recognition Programme can be found here.

 More details on this programme are available on the worldsteel extranet (members only).